ikumarapeli-msft/GA3Bash/dotnet/README.md

 1. Run the sample bugbash-test project.
     - from the sample/bugbash-test folder run `dotnet restore`.
     - update the hostingEndpoint and acsConnectionString variables.
-    - run `dotnet run` and follow the test instructions in the guide.
 2. In the projectFolder/Properties/launchSettings.json update the http.applicationUrl to have port 8080.
 3. Update the hosting endpoint with our dev tunnel. example `https://9ndqr7mn.usw2.devtunnels.ms:8080`.
-5. From the terminal run `dotnet run` in our project folder".
+4. From the terminal run `dotnet run` in our project folder".
-6. From cmd run "curl http://localhost:8080/test" and ensure you can see test endpoint being written to the console.

 ## Start BYOS recording with a groupcall
 1. Generate a guid for a group call. https://guidgenerator.com/ and note the guid somewhere.